binarydream1/Bot-Binary.com/README.md

 # binary.com-Bot Parts
-This is repository of tools, functions or parts used by me to build trading bot at [binary.com](https://www.binary.bot/).
+This is a repository of tools, functions or parts used by me to build trading bot at [binary.com](https://www.binary.bot/).
 You are welcome to use it but with your own responsibility.

 Tools List
 ---------